-If you are new to the YUSA Fitness Program and are interested in participating, please email: firstname.lastname@example.org.
-Space is limited, so please confirm your attendance by Thursday, April 27, 2017.
+If you are NEW to the YUSA Fitness Program and are interested in participating, please email: Kerrianne Brown email@example.com.
+Space is limited, so please confirm your attendance.

 Participation is based on a first come first serve basis.
 Looking forward to a great workout and an opportunity to meet some new faces.

 YUSA Health and Wellness News and Views

 Click on the links below to read full issues.

 For many of us, life changed dramatically when COVID-19 arrived.
 Whether or not you’ve been lucky enough to dodge the Coronavirus for the last 18 months, the global pandemic could still be taking its toll on your body, from your brain to your back to your butt.

 July 2021 – Every Body is a Beach Body

 Because most of us have gone months, well at least a year without a professional hair cut, manicure and have been slowly increasing the time between shaves and other body hygiene maintenance, we should not be expected to instantly be beach body ready.

 June 2021 – A Family Guide to Post-COVID Life